untamed-theory/Contrast-Sample-Gradle-Application/README.md

 When the app is first run, it checks to see if data is stored in Mongo from a previous install, else it loads the vehicle.csv and maps the columns to a Vehicle object that represents a MongoDB document.

-There are many other filters in the controllers like cylinders and city MPG but are not shown on the page.

 ## Dependencies
 * Mongo 3.2
 * Java 1.8